ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/attributes.md

 ## Custom attributes

 Sometimes you will have custom attributes which are not available in the fluent testing API.
 For example, you may have noticed that there is no method to test the **"ValidateAntiForgeryTokenAttribute"**".
-Actually it is in the **"ViewFeatures"** package but you don't know that! :)
+Actually, it's in the **"ViewFeatures"** package, but you don't know that! :)

 Let's see an example and test the HTTP Post **"Login"** action in the **"AccountController"**.
 It has these three attributes - **"HttpPost"**, **"AllowAnonymous"**, **"ValidateAntiForgeryToken"**.
 For the latter you can use the **"ContainingAttributeOfType"** method: